Named function arguments

 1.1.3.
 Complexity and inconvenience

 Users don't want to maintain these additional parameter structs.
 They make a simple problem of passing named arguments more tedious than it needs to be.
-Realistically, if someone proposed to add an overload to std::lerp that took std::lerp_args, they would be laughed out of LEWG.
+Realistically, proposing to add an overload to std::lerp that took std::lerp_args would likely not be fruitful.
 While the existing declaration is obviously problematic, it would be a huge burden on the committee to maintain these additional argument structs.
 Library authors in general face the same problem.

 1.1.4.
 Dilemma of choice